 - Over the phone by calling 515-993-5816

-- Online at this website (click on the pay fines online link, then enter the type of case, DALLAS County, then your first and last name then search)
+- Online (click on the pay fines online link, then enter the type of case, DALLAS County, then your first and last name then search)

 How can I pay?

 You can pay your fines using cash, credit/debit card or check.
 Cash must be paid in person at the Clerk of Court's office.
 Money orders are accepted in person or by mail.
-Debit/Credit are accepted in person, online, or over the phone.
-Always provide your case number to ensure tat your payment is properly credited.
+Debit/credit is accepted in person, online, or over the phone.
+Always provide your case number to ensure that your payment is properly credited.